 See more:The Most Iconic Celebrity Brides

 Linda Eastman nabbed the "cute Beatle" and became Paul McCartney's first wife on March 12th, 1969.
-The couple also chose a quiet civil ceremony at the register's office in London.
+The couple also chose a quiet civil ceremony at the register office in London.

 Eastman's daughter from a previous marriage, Heather, attended the wedding, and McCartney's brother served as best man, even though he arrived late due to a delayed train.
-The nuptials were supposed to be secret, but hundreds of people gathered outside to see the last single Beatle bite the dust.
-Eastman wore a yellow coat over a dress and McCartney chose a matching yellow tie.
-None of the other Beatles attended the wedding, which McCartney credited to the band's looming breakup.
+The nuptials were supposed to be secret, but hundreds of people gathered outside to see the last single Beatle become a married man.
+Eastman wore a yellow coat over her dress and McCartney chose a matching yellow tie.
+None of the other Beatles attended the wedding, which McCartney attributed to the band's looming breakup.

-The Wings-duo was married for almost 30 years, until Linda's death in 1998.
+The Wings couple were married for almost 30 years until Linda's death in 1998.
 McCartney would later marry and divorce Heather Mills, and is now married to Nancy Shevell.

-For her undeniably '60s mod wedding look, the former model chose the queen of London style in the '60s, Mary Quant (aka the inventor of the mini skirt).
+For her undeniably '60s mod wedding look, the former model chose the queen of London style in the '60s, Mary Quant (a.k.a. the creator of the miniskirt).
 "I bought a Mary Quant pinky-red shot-silk dress, which came to just above the knee, and I wore it with creamy stockings and pointy red shoes," Boyd wrote.
 "On top, because it was January and cold, I wore a red fox-fur coat, also by Mary Quant, that George gave me."
 George wore a black Mongolian lamb coat also designed by Quant.

-Starr and Bach were married in London on April 27, 1981, much like the other Beatles, at the register's office in London (by the same officiant that married Paul and Linda McCartney).
+Starr and Bach were married in London on April 27, 1981, much like the other Beatles, at the register office in London (by the same officiant that married Paul and Linda McCartney).
 The Beatles' drummer and former Bond girl's big day didn't escape attention as hundreds crowded outside to try for a glimpse of the newlyweds and their famous guests, namely the McCartneys and the Harrisons.
-Bach wore a long sleeved cream dress embroidered with roses, designed by David and Elizabeth Emmanuel — of Princess Diana's wedding dress fame.
+Bach wore a long sleeved cream dress embroidered with roses, designed by David and Elizabeth Emmanuel, who also designed Princess Diana's wedding dress.
 Rumor has it the three Beatles got together at the reception for an impromptu musical reunion, nearly six months after the death of John Lennon.

 The couple has stood by each other through serious troubles (including Ringo's 1988 stint in rehab), and is still married, and seemingly head over heels for each other.